cbtechone/Sustainable-Energy-Surplus/README.md

 Here's the license for it

 Sustainable Energy surplus © 2019 by Chad Burdick is licensed under CC BY-NC-ND 4.0 ￼￼￼￼

+Updated Model for Buckyball Energy Surplus (V2)

+1. Scaling Up the Structure:

+In this V2 model, we will continue using a geodesic dome (buckyball) structure to calculate potential solar panel placement and energy output, adding more precise efficiency calculations based on Peltier devices, infrared LEDs, and lens-assisted optimization.

+Geodesic Dome Structure:

+Standard 60-panel buckyball structure:

+12 pentagons (5 triangular panels per pentagon).

+20 hexagons (6 triangular panels per hexagon).

+Total panels:

+12 \times 5 + 20 \times 6 = 60 \, \text{panels}

+Scaling Frequency: By subdividing the faces (increasing the frequency), we can easily scale up to 240 or more panels.

+---

+2. Surface Area and Panel Count:

+Let's calculate the surface area of the buckyball using different radii to estimate how many panels can fit.

+Radius (): Start with 1 meter (100 cm) radius.

+The surface area of a sphere is:

+\text{Surface Area} = 4 \pi r^2

+\text{Surface Area} = 4 \pi (100)^2 \approx 12,566 \, \text{cm}^2

+Each 6-inch triangular panel (approx. 15.24 cm per side) has an area:

+\text{Panel Area} = \frac{\sqrt{3}}{4} \times (15.24)^2 \approx 100.2 \, \text{cm}^2

+For a 1-meter radius buckyball, the number of panels that can fit:

+\frac{12,566 \, \text{cm}^2}{100.2 \, \text{cm}^2} \approx 125 \, \text{panels}

+For a 2-meter radius buckyball, the surface area doubles:

+\text{Surface Area} = 4 \pi (200)^2 \approx 50,265 \, \text{cm}^2

+\frac{50,265 \, \text{cm}^2}{100.2 \, \text{cm}^2} \approx 500 \, \text{panels}

+---

+3. Energy Output Calculation:

+For each 6-inch triangular solar panel, let's assume an output of 0.6 W based on the efficiency of your panel design.

+1-meter buckyball (125 panels):

+\text{Total Power} = 125 \times 0.6 \, \text{W} = 75 \, \text{W}

+2-meter buckyball (500 panels):

+\text{Total Power} = 500 \times 0.6 \, \text{W} = 300 \, \text{W}

+---

+4. Infrared LED Power Consumption:

+Assuming you're running 10 infrared LEDs, each consuming 2 W:

+\text{Total Power Consumption (LEDs)} = 10 \times 2 \, \text{W} = 20 \, \text{W}

+---

+5. Peltier Plate Integration:

+Peltier devices can be integrated into your system to manage heat or potentially generate extra electricity by converting thermal energy.
+Let's assume the following:

+Peltier Efficiency (COP):

+Heat Removal Capacity:

+For each Peltier device, the total power recovered could be small (5-10% of the thermal energy), but cooling the panels would prevent efficiency loss.

+---

+6. Overall Efficiency and Surplus:

+For a 1-meter buckyball with 125 panels, generating 75 W:

+You could easily power the 20 W required by the LEDs, leaving an additional 55 W for other uses (or a buffer for power losses and inefficiencies).

+For a 2-meter buckyball with 500 panels, generating 300 W:

+You have a significant energy surplus of 280 W after accounting for the LEDs.

+---

+Conclusion:

+In this updated model (V2), a 1-meter buckyball would comfortably power your system with a small energy surplus, while a 2-meter buckyball would provide a significant surplus, making it highly efficient for powering additional systems or storing energy.

+This can be further optimized by fine-tuning the placement of lenses and improving the efficiency of the IR LEDs and Peltier modules.